pantheon-systems/documentation/source/_docs/free-https.md

 ### HSTS (HTTP Strict Transport Security) Header

 We also recommend sending a HSTS header with a max age of `15552000`, which you can accomplish with the [Drupal HSTS module](https://drupal.org/project/hsts) or the <plugin for WordPress>.
-This is the final step to get an A+ SSL rating from (SSL Labs)[https://www.ssllabs.com/ssltest/] and helps to protect your website against protocol downgrade attacks and cookie hijacking.
+This is the last step to get an A+ SSL rating from [SSL Labs](https://www.ssllabs.com/ssltest/) and helps to protect your website against protocol downgrade attacks and cookie hijacking.

 ## Frequently Asked Questions